What are ATAR Cut-Offs and Why You Shouldn't Panic About Them

 If you are eligible for ATAR bonus points or adjustment factors, it increases your selection rank, making you more competitive for a course.

-It’s worth noting that adjustment factors don’t actually change your overall ATAR.
-It just increases your selection rank, helping boost your chances of getting into a specific program at that institution.
+It’s worth noting that adjustment factors do not actually change your overall ATAR.
+It just increases your selection rank, which boosts your chances of getting into a specific program at that institution.

 • Subject Performance Bonuses